-Z33.
-Even though the last of the RBs, the RB67 Pro-SD, was introduced back in 1990, the system continues to remain a hot topic for many shooters here and abroad for a number of reasons.
+The second significant category of feedback has to do with the Mamiya RB67, the mechanical ancestor of the electronically-controlled Mamiya RZ67 and digitally-integrated RZ33.
+And even though the last of the RBs, the RB67 Pro-SD, was introduced back in 1990, the system continues to remain a hot topic for many shooters here and abroad for a number of reasons.

 Often referred to as the poor man’s Hasselblad, the RB was (is) in truth an extremely able, fairly-priced camera system capable of filling the needs of portrait, wedding, corporate and advertising photographers alike.
-A wide selection of lenses—some better than others—along with prism finders, waist-level finders, sports finders and revolving interchangeable film backs, helped establish the RB as a true workhorse of a system for the masses.
+A wide selection of lenses – some better than others, along with prism finders, waist-level finders, sports finders, and revolving interchangeable film backs, helped establish the RB as a true workhorse of a system for the masses.

-Along with an appreciable number of Boomer-age black-and-white aficionados who first caught the photo bug back in their college days, RBs continue to be cameras of choice for portrait and studio photographers in smaller towns and cities around the world.
+Along with an appreciable number of Boomer-age black & white aficionados who first caught the photo bug back in their college days, RBs continue to be cameras of choice for portrait and studio photographers in smaller towns and cities around the world.
 This is because they remain quite affordable, and equally important, their mechanical innards are easy to repair even if it means cobbling together odds and ends from the parts bin.
 Improvising repairs on electronically-controlled components such as RZ lens shutters and almost everything on the RZ33, while not impossible, is a far trickier undertaking.

 The last category of feedback has to do with a topic that's nearly as retro as the Mamiya RB, i.e., crop factors.
 I thought I'd finally heard the last of these discussions since most shooters now readily accept the fact if you shoot with lenses designed for a specific format using a camera with a smaller-format sensor, you're going to have a crop factor.
 This was a bigger deal before camera manufacturers began producing shorter focal length optics optimized for the smaller APS-C and 4/3 imaging formats.
 Medium-format DSLR manufacturers made fewer similar moves and never to the extent of "35mm" DSLR manufacturers.